cresset-template/cresset/README.md

 This will open an interactive shell with settings specified by the `train` service in the `docker-compose.yaml` file.
-Environment variables can be saved in a `.env` file placed on the project root, allowing different projects to have their own variables.
+Environment variables can be saved in a `.env` file placed on the project root, allowing different projects and different users to set their own variables as required.
 To create a basic `.env` file with the UID and GID, run `make env`.

 Example `.env` file for RTX 3090 GPUs: